frandylion/CoolPhoneWebApp/README.md

 **Instructions for use:**
 1. Open the webapp in a browser with the address `localhost:3000`.
+2. Press the `Simulate` button to populate the initial tables.
-2. Login with the username and password of one of the users in the database: e.g. username: `bisniz` and password: `shodleo098`
+2. Login with the username and password of one of the users in the database: e.g. username: `mimimi` and password: `beepbepp028`
 3. You can now view the tables and balance.
-You can also submit payments to the transaction table.
+You can also pay the due balance.
+4. If your user is an admin (`mimimi` is an admin) you can view the Admin Portal by clicking the `Access Admin Portal` button at the bottom of the page.
+5. In the Admin Portal you can view overall reports and search users by username.
+6. You can also access additional simulation options.
+7. All SQL is saved in the phone_app/log.sql file (which is cleared at server start).

 **Important files:**
 - README.md
 - er_model.png
+- logical_er.png
+- physicalDiagram.txt
+- preliminary_er_model.png
+- draft_er_model.png
+- team 5 database report.pdf
 - phone_app/server.js
+- phone_app/sim_init.sql
+- phone_app/log.sql
 - phone_app/public/login.html
 - phone_app/public/home.html
+- phone_app/public/admin.html

 ***REMOVED***